-Cross-platform Games and Why They Are So Important
+Cross-Platform Games and Why They Are So Important

-This is the dream which some contemporary developers and game directors are chasing.
+Imagine a world where gaming destroys the rigid (and often harmful) borders that separate players.
+This is the dream that some contemporary developers and game directors are chasing.

-Since so many gamers are playing the same games nowadays, many believe that they should be able to populate the same online networks.
+Since so many gamers are playing the same titles nowadays, many believe that they should be able to populate the same online networks.
 In other words: people should be able to play online games with their friends, regardless of platform.

 The Obstacles Standing in the way of Cross-Platform Games

 It’s no secret that there is a rivalry between the popular platforms and their loyal fanbases.
 This is often called the console war, though this battlefield includes PC gaming too.

 Originally, the roots of this issue could originate in the old school-yard disputes of the young.